abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ___
 ## DAC Methods:

-The DAC methods control the 2 channel 12 bit digital to analogue converter.
-The DAC uses an internal voltage reference and can output a voltage between 0 and 2.048V with gain set to 1 or 0 and 4.095V when gain is set to 2.
+The DAC methods control the 2-channel 12-bit digital-to-analogue converter.
+The DAC uses an internal voltage reference and can output a voltage between 0 and 2.048V with the gain set to 1 or 0 and 4.095V when the gain is set to 2.

 ```
 dac_open()
 ```
-Open the DAC SPI bus channel
-This needs to be called before using the DAC
+Open the DAC SPI bus channel.
+This needs to be called before using the DAC.
 **Returns:** null
 ___
 ```